 It is of utmost importance for all students to be making academic progress while taking classes at KCC.
-The student is encouraged to consult his teachers and/or academic advisor at the earliest sign of difficulty.
+Students are encouraged to consult their teachers and/or academic advisors at the earliest sign of difficulty.
 The faculty is committed to assisting students in being academically successful at KCC.